FrancoLiberali/cql/docs/cql/concepts.rst

 A model is any object (struct) of go that you want to persist in the database and on which you can perform queries.
-For this, the struct must have an embedded badaas-orm base model.
+For this, the struct must have an embedded cql base model.

-For details visit :ref:`badaas-orm/declaring_models:model declaration`.
+For details visit :ref:`cql/declaring_models:model declaration`.

 Base model
 -----------------------------

-It is a struct that when embedded allows your structures to become BaDaaS models, adding attributes ID, CreatedAt, UpdatedAt and DeletedAt attributes and the possibility to persist, create conditions and perform queries on these structures.
+It is a struct that when embedded allows your structures to become cql models, adding attributes ID, CreatedAt, UpdatedAt and DeletedAt attributes and the possibility to persist, create conditions and perform queries on these structures.

-For details visit :ref:`badaas-orm/declaring_models:base models`.
+For details visit :ref:`cql/declaring_models:base models`.

 Model ID
 -----------------------------